 How to drink out of a chocolate bunny

-To add the cocktail, you can either chop off the ears at the hollow part, or if you prefer to keep the ears, you can put a hole for the straw in its hip — which is my preference!
-Bunnies don’t look like bunnies without their ears!
+- If you prefer to keep the ears, you can put a hole for the straw in its hip.
+(This is my preference — bunnies don’t look like bunnies without their ears!)

-Give it a few gentle twirls to “drill” a hole into the chocolate until it’s wide enough for a straw.
-Speaking of straws, I used these metallic paper straws.
-You may wish to cut 2-3″ off the straw with a pair of scissors, but this step isn’t necessary.
+- Give it a few gentle twirls to “drill” a hole into the chocolate until it’s wide enough for a straw.
+(I used these metallic paper straws.)
+You may wish to cut 2-3 inches off the straw with a pair of scissors, but this step isn’t necessary.

 Chocolate bunny cocktail ideas